 What is medical malpractice?

 Medical malpractice is a form of professional negligence that involves a medical professional or hospital deviating from the accepted standard of care.
-These types of cases differ from ordinary personal injury cases in that the standard against which a medical professional is judged takes into account the standards accepted by the profession rather than the general standard of a “reasonable person.”
+These types of cases differ from ordinary personal injury cases in St. Petersburg in that the standard against which a medical professional is judged takes into account the standards accepted by the profession rather than the general standard of a “reasonable person.”

 As a result, expert witnesses are often indispensable in medical malpractice cases in order to educate the judge and jury on what the appropriate standard of care should be.

 [For definitions on commonly used personal injury law terms, visit our Legal Glossary.]

 It's important for people who have been injured in a medical setting to understand that not all medical errors rise to the level of medical malpractice.
 If a physician or other medical professional makes a mistake, but that mistake is deemed to be a reasonable mistake in light of the circumstances, it's possible that a patient injured by this mistake would not be able to recover compensation for their damages.

 The most effective way to determine whether you have a medical malpractice claim after sustaining an injury while receiving medical treatment is to have your case evaluated by an experienced St. Petersburg medical malpractice attorney as soon as possible.

 To schedule a free consultation with one of our attorneys, call the Dolman Law Group Accident Injury Lawyers, PA today at (727) 451-6900.

 What are some common examples of medical malpractice?